antoinevinial/react-boilerplate/README.md

 export default FAQSingle;
 ```

-Now that we have our FAQSingle.js component ready, we need to create the questions list.
+We now have our FAQSingle.js component ready, it's time to create the questions list.
 Let's go inside our [FAQ.js](./src/components/FAQ/FAQ.js) file.
 Inside our state, we add fake data to create the questions/answers.
 Usually, you will fetch this data with an external API.
 We create an `items` array.
 Each item of this array is an object with 2 keys : question and answer.
 Inside the render function, we create an `Items` variable to build all the single FAQ.
 The `buildItems` function loop through all items and return a single `<FAQSingle/>` component.
 We pass 2 props : a key variable (basically a single ID used by React to keep track of DOM changes and only update necessary piece of HTML) and an `item` variable with data.

 ```javascript
 // Import modules.